arunvijayshankar/arunvijayshankar.github.io/_posts/2023-10-10-order-of-power-set.markdown

 ![](/assets/images/post14/order.png)

-All that is left to do is evaluating the sum on the right hand side of the above equation.
+All that is left to do is to evaluate this sum.
 It looks a little intimidating, and trying to evaluate it by expanding the sum and adding all the terms will turn out to be quite an effort.
 So maybe there's another way.
 Notice that the sum looks remarkably similar to the sum in the binomial theorem:

 ![](/assets/images/post14/binom_thm.png)